The Twelve Year Zodiac in Japan

 A few notes here as well:

-• All the stems are kanji that show up elsewhere in Japanese, but here they take on different meanings, readings.
+• All the Yin/Yang Chinese characters also happen to show up elsewhere in regular Japanese, but here they take on different meanings, readings.

 So, how do you read this?
-If someone is born as the element wood, or “ki” and the yin stem, or “otsu”, this is read as ki no to.
-If yang stem, then ki no e.
+If someone is born as the element wood (木, ki) and the yin stem (乙, to), this is read as ki no to.
+If yang stem, then ki no é.
 That’s why I mentioned “e” and “to” above under yang and yin.
 The only exception to this rule is “metal” which sounds awkward if you say kane-no-e or kane-no-to, so it gets shortened to ka-no-e or ka-no-to.

 Namu Amida Butsu